 Organisations that support and promote the welfare of underprivileged persons in all age groups (but with preference being given to young persons) in all fields of endeavour, including sport.

-Please note that granting is provided for organisations providing specific projects and / or programmes relating to the purposes above.
+Please note that granting is provided for organisations providing specific projects and / or programmes relating to the purposes above, rather than general operating expenses.